david-drew/OpenVINO-Custom-Layers/README.2019.md

     python3 classification_sample.py -i ~/cl_tutorial/OpenVINO-Custom-Layers/pics/dog.bmp -m ~/cl_ext_cosh/model.ckpt.xml -l ~/cl_ext_cosh/libcosh_cpu_extension.so -d CPU
     ```

 Thank you for going through the tutorial.
-We would appreciate you answering a few questions in order for us to improve it.
+We would appreciate you answering this survey in order for us to improve it: https://intelemployee.az1.qualtrics.com/jfe/form/SV_1ZjOKaEIQUM5FpX